 You may be wondering what’s next after WordPress 6.0 was released this spring.
-There are a lot of things to look forward to with WordPress 6.1, especially if you’ve loved the updates in the past few releases.
+WordPress 6.1 has a lot to look forward to, especially if you’ve loved the updates in the past few releases.

 The details of 6.1 are still unknown since it is still in development.
 Luckily, we know what to expect based on updates from the WordPress core team.